Colorectal Cancer

 • FOLFOX: 5-FU and oxaliplatin

+In patients with advanced disease, e.g. clinically T3/4 or N2/3 disease, neoadjuvant, triplet chemotherapy using 5-FU, oxaliplatin and irinotecan may be considered.
 Side effects of chemotherapy: Common side effects include fatigue, nausea, vomiting, diarrhoea, mouth sores, neuropathy, skin reaction over palms and soles and increased risk of infection.
 Hair loss is uncommon for the above regimens in the adjuvant setting.

 Treatment for metastatic disease

 Metastatic disease refers to cancer cells that have already spread from the bowel to distant sites, being most common to the liver.
 It is defined as stage IV disease by the conventional cancer staging system.
 In contrast to non-metastatic disease, treatment is mostly palliative in intent.
-Although the disease cannot be totally eradicated, advances in treatment have bought years of disease control and survival in the majority of patients.
-In recent years, for those patients with a limited number of metastases that are amenable for surgical removal, treatment can be potentially curative.
+In addition to systemic treatment options, surgery and radiotherapy can be given to patients with local symptoms due to cancer involvement such as pain, bleeding and obstruction.
+Although the disease cannot be totally eradicated, advances in treatment have brought years of disease control and survival in the majority of patients.

 Chemotherapy